weizh888/PokeAlarmWiki/Discord.md

 This guide assumes

 1. You are familiar with [JSON formatting](http://www.w3schools.com/json/default.asp)
-2. You have read and understood the [Alarm Configuration](https://github.com/kvangent/PokeAlarm/wiki/Alarm-Configuration) Wiki
+2. You have read and understood the [Alarms](https://github.com/kvangent/PokeAlarm/wiki/Alarms) Wiki
 3. You are comfortable with the layout of `alarms.json`.

 Please familiarize yourself with all of the above before proceeding.